 Trujillo has clients who update their wraps seasonally, which creates a great selling point for their business.

-So you’re ready to wrap your truck.
+Now, you’re ready to wrap your lawn care truck.

 How do you create an effective design that will resonate with consumers, connect with your brand, and sell work?